glowkeeper/glowkeeper.github.io/src/content/writing/stories/theDruid.md

 "Because this night is not yet over."

 He began to fade.
-The trees showed through his robe, then through his skin, until Sam could see only the staff standing upright in the clearing.
+The trees showed through his robe, then through his skin, until only the staff remained standing in the clearing.

 That disappeared too.

-"Sam, there's nobody there."
-Rachael took hold of his hands.
-"Come back inside."
+"There's no signal," Rachael said behind Sam.

+He turned.
+She was watching him with the phone still in her hand.

+"We need to leave."

-He looked towards the path.
-Dead faces watched him from either side of it.
+Sam looked towards the path.
+Dead faces watched from either side of it.

-"We should leave," she said.

 "Not in the dark."

 "You said the woods were burning."

-Sam looked at the untouched leaves and the ancient trunks rising above them.
-There was no smoke now, no scorched earth and no trace of the battle.

 "I don't know what I saw."

+"You were talking to someone."

+"The path isn't safe."

+Rachael looked towards it.
+"It's empty."

+"Please, Rae."

+She looked at his unmarked shoulder, then at the dark path.

+"Inside, then," she said.
+"We leave as soon as it's light."

-Rachael led him back into the tent.
-She wrapped both sleeping bags around him, but nothing warmed the cold beneath his skin.
+She led him back into the tent and wrapped both sleeping bags around him, but nothing warmed the cold beneath his skin.

-"What happened out there?" she asked.
+"What did you see?" she asked.

-"I don't know," he said again.
+"I don't know."

 It was the first lie he told her.